 These two ideas are powerful ideas that have the capacity to increase your happiness on this planet.

-How to Use This To Have A Happier Life* I:* First, don’t forget that other people are the most important thing.
+How to use this to make your life happy again: I: First, don’t forget that other people are the most important thing.
 Your social connections can have a tremendous impact on the quality of your life.
 Spend time with close friends and loved ones.
 You are happiest when you’re surrounded by other humans.
 Furthermore, know that you can never truly be alone.

 In our darkest hour, it’s easy to believe that there is no one who understands our plight.
 This is untrue.
 Someone’s had it worse.
 Someone understands.
 Someone’s made it through and can teach you how to do the same.